dmitriy-serdyuk/specparse/README.md

 Additionally, researches frequently want to
 - easily run new versions of old experiments;
-- alter configurations from the command line to poke around.
+- alter specifications from the command line to poke around.

-Given this desiderata, this project provides a wrapper around the `ArgumentParser` from `argparse` package which can read YAML configurations.
+Given this desiderata, this project provides a wrapper around the `ArgumentParser` from `argparse` package which can read YAML specifications.

 The proposed experiment structure is following:
 - the hyper-parameters are stored in YAML format.